 In the last few years, actress Angelina Jolie went public with her double mastectomy to prevent breast cancer.
 Governor Chris Christie told us his reasons for gastric bypass surgery.
 And actor Michael Douglas is shining the spotlight on the human papilloma virus (HPV)—the number one cause of mouth and throat cancer.
-In an interview published in The Guardian newspaper in London, Douglas mentioned that his own throat cancer could have been brought on by oral sex, a common way to become infected with HPV.
+In an interview published in The Guardian newspaper in London, Douglas mentioned that his own throat cancer could have been brought on by oral sex, a common method of HPV transmission.

 There are about 200 different strains of HPV.
 Some cause common warts when they invade the skin.
 Others are the cause of sexually transmitted diseases.
 In fact, HPV is the most common sexually transmitted infection in the United States.